 Can I sue FTX celebrity endorsers?

-Multiple class action lawsuits have been filed against celebrities who promoted FTX.
-These lawsuits allege that the endorsers failed to adequately disclose their compensation and promoted a fraudulent enterprise.
-Whether you can participate in these lawsuits or file individual claims depends on your specific circumstances.
-An attorney can advise you on the best approach.
+Separate lawsuits have been filed against celebrities who promoted FTX.
+Those cases allege that endorsers failed to adequately disclose their compensation and promoted a fraudulent enterprise.
+Whether an individual claim is viable depends on your specific facts, losses, and deadlines.
+An attorney can evaluate the best approach.

 What makes cryptocurrency fraud cases different from traditional securities fraud?